 The users requesting a new account have to generate a public key and send it to the administrator.
 The way to extract it is the following:

 oneuser key Enter PEM pass phrase: MIIBCAKCAQEApUO+JISjSf02rFVtDr1yar/34EoUoVETx0n+RqWNav+5wi+gHiPp3e03AfEkXzjDYi8F voS4a4456f1OUQlQddfyPECn59OeX8Zu4DH3gp1VUuDeeE8WJWyAzdK5hg6F+RdyP1pT26mnyunZB8Xd bll8seoIAQiOS6tlVfA8FrtwLGmdEETfttS9ukyGxw5vdTplse/fcam+r9AXBR06zjc77x+DbRFbXcgI 1XIdpVrjCFL0fdN53L0aU7kTE9VNEXRxK8sPv1Nfx+FQWpX/HtH8ICs5WREsZGmXPAO/IkrSpMVg5taS jie9JAQOMesjFIwgTWBUh6cNXuYsQ/5wIwIBIw==

-The string written to the console must be sent to the administrator, so the can create the new user in a similar way as the default user/password authentication users.
+The string written to the console must be sent to the administrator so they can create the new user in a similar way to the default user/password authentication users.

 oneuser create newuser --ssh --read-file /tmp/pub_key

 --read-file option, the public key could be specified as the second parameter.

 If the administrator has access to the user’s private ssh key, they can create new users with the following command:

 You can change the authentication method of an existing user to SSH with the following commands:

 oneuser chauth <id|name> ssh oneuser passwd <id|name> --ssh --read-file /tmp/pub_key

 As with the